Zora Petrović: Biography

 She attended a high school in Pančevo from 1907 to 1909.
 In 1912 she enrolled at the Belgrade Arts and Crafts School, where Milan Milovanović, Đorđe Jovanović and Marko Murat were her teachers.

 She studied painting in Budapest under professor Lajos Deák Ébner, and took part in the courses of professors Pál Szinyei Merse and Istvan Reti of the Barbizon in Nagybanya artists' colony and school, considered very influential in Hungarian and Romanian art.
 The period from 1915 to 1919 was spent as a student at the Hungarian Royal Drawing School and Art Teachers' College (what became the Hungarian University of Fine Arts) under the guidance of professor Lajos Deák Ébner.
 She returned to Belgrade in 1919 to attend the Arts and Crafts Painting School with professor Ljubomir Ivanović.
 After, she worked as a teacher in a Belgrade college, and from 1921 to 1944, she taught at the Second Women's Gymnasium "Queen Natalia".
 From 1925 to 1926, she lived in Paris where she worked in the studio André Lhote for a year.

 She worked as a drawing teacher at the atelier of Mladen Josić School of Painting as a part-time professor of painting from 1942 to 1944.
 In 1952, she received a job at the Academy of Fine Arts in Belgrade and worked there for the rest of her life.
 She died in Belgrade on May 25, 1962, and was buried in Pančevo.

+Her awards include Oktobarska nagrada (1956) and Orden Svetog Save (1958).